-Many homeowners desire the beauty and tradition that plank siding provides, and a variety of siding options can deliver this look, from true cedar planks to engineered wood to fiber cement to vinyl.
+Many homeowners desire the beauty and tradition that lap siding provides, and a variety of siding options can deliver this look, from true cedar planks to engineered wood to fiber cement to vinyl.
 But the wet Portland climate leaves many homeowners seeking a siding that needs less maintenance and offers greater resistance to the elements.

-Homeowners often turn to vinyl and James Hardie fiber cement to meet these needs.
+Homeowners often turn to vinyl and James Hardie fiber cement siding to meet these needs.
 Both siding materials require minimal maintenance, and manufacturers claim they last for decades.
 But you want to know which one will better suit your home before making the decision to replace your siding.
 While both forms of siding offer many benefits, here is a comparison of how vinyl and Hardie siding compare to one another.

 What Is Fiber Cement?